knetikmedia/knetikcloud-ruby-client/docs/CampaignsChallengesApi.md

 challenge_id = 789 # Integer | The challenge id

 opts = {
-  challenge_activity_resource: KnetikCloudClient::ChallengeActivityResource.new # ChallengeActivityResource | The challenge activity resource object
+  challenge_activity_resource: KnetikCloudClient::ChallengeActivityResource.new, # ChallengeActivityResource | The challenge activity resource object
+  validate_settings: false # BOOLEAN | Whether to validate the settings being sent against the available settings on the base activity.
 }

 begin